leafo/lapis/docs/models.md

   @table_name: => "active_users"
 ```

+Model instances have a field for each column that has been fetched from the
+database.

-### Primary Keys
+## Primary Keys

-By default all models have the primary key "id".
+By default all models have the primary key `"id"`.
 This can be changed by setting
 the <span class="for_moon">`@primary_key`</span><span
 class="for_lua">`self.primary_key`</span> class variable.